markusthilo/somedo/README.md

 Depth 1 will should you a network visualisation.
 Look in the directory "Facebook/Network".
 "Facebook/Network/network.html" will show Facebook Friendships with solid lines and commentors/likers with dashed arrows.
 You can click on the nodes to get account infos.
+Depth 2 gets friends of friends and so on.
+Be aware of the exponential number of befriended accounts.

 If target is a Page ("pg") or a Facebook Group ("groups"), Somedo tries to aquire data but this does not work very relieable.
 E.g. getting all members of large Facebook groups is